Illinois Compiled Statutes

 (35 ILCS 31/10)

-(b) To obtain a tax credit pursuant to this Section, the taxpayer must apply with the Division.
+(b) To obtain a tax credit certificate pursuant to this Section, the qualified taxpayer must apply with the Division.
 The Division shall determine the amount of eligible rehabilitation expenditures within 45 days after receipt of a complete application.
-The taxpayer must provide to the Division a third-party cost certification conducted by a certified public accountant verifying (i) the qualified and non-qualified rehabilitation expenses and (ii) that the qualified expenditures exceed the adjusted basis of the qualified historic structure on the first day the qualified rehabilitation plan commenced.
+The taxpayer must provide to the Division a third-party cost certification conducted by a certified public accountant verifying (i) the qualified and non-qualified rehabilitation expenses and (ii) that the qualified expenditures exceed the adjusted basis of the structure on the first day the qualified rehabilitation plan commenced.
 The accountant shall provide appropriate review and testing of invoices.
 The Division is authorized, but not required, to accept this third-party cost certification to determine the amount of qualified expenditures.
 The Division and the National Park Service shall determine whether the rehabilitation is consistent with the Standards of the Secretary of the United States Department of the Interior.

 (d) If the taxpayer is (i) a corporation having an election in effect under Subchapter S of the federal Internal Revenue Code, (ii) a partnership, or (iii) a limited liability company, the credit provided under this Act may be claimed by the shareholders of the corporation, the partners of the partnership, or the members of the limited liability company in the same manner as those shareholders, partners, or members account for their proportionate shares of the income or losses of the corporation, partnership, or limited liability company, or as provided in the bylaws or other executed agreement of the corporation, partnership, or limited liability company.
 Credits granted to a partnership, a limited liability company taxed as a partnership, or other multiple owners of property shall be passed through to the partners, members, or owners respectively on a pro rata basis or pursuant to an executed agreement among the partners, members, or owners documenting any alternate distribution method.